shpoon19/IntelligentMobile/README.md

 # Classwork and Assignments
 ## Week 1.Kick Off
 ### Classwork:
-To create a GitHub of my project: Github is a code hosting platform for version control and collaboration.
+<li> To create a GitHub of my project: Github is a code hosting platform for version control and collaboration.</li>
-To write a README.md: Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
+<li> To write a README.md: Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.</li>

+## Week 2.
+Get started
+### Codelab 1.1: Android Studio and Hello World.
+ <li> <a href="https://github.com/shpoon19/IntelligentMobile/tree/HelloToast">Hello World Classwork</a></li>
 ### Hello World Homework- Solution Code
 The Hello world homework app has one textview.
 The main of the assignment is to introduce beginners to debuging.
 When the app is debugged, it should be able to display Hello World in the Logcat console as shown below.